singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 cd schedule-tweet
 ```

-Turn on the virtualenv and install the requirements
+Turn on the `virtualenv` and install the requirements.
+Please read a little about virtual environment if you don't know about it.

 ```shell
 pip install -r requirements.txt